wb14123/blog/jekyll/_posts/2013-03-29-Comment-Everywhere.markdown

 tags: [programming, life, chrome, javascript]
 ---

-Except looking for a job, these days I'm working on a new chrome extension: [comment everywhere](http://www.crazyhotice.com/comment_everywhere).
+These days I'm working on a new chrome extension: [comment everywhere](http://www.crazyhotice.com/comment_everywhere).
 It is an extension to allow you to comment on any web pages.
 It will have these features:

 * Of cause, comment on any web pages.
 * Show the web pages you have comment.